nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/import-export-products.md

 > [!NOTE]
 >
 > Before you choose import on a product page you should download a table template for import in excel format as it was described in Exporting products.
-For accurate and correct import of your products it’s crucial to name all the columns in the table properly (exactly as in the downloaded table).
+For accurate and correct import of your products it's crucial to name all the columns in the table properly (exactly as in the downloaded table).

 It is not mandatory to fill all the table fields.
 The product will be created based on the filled fields.